University of California, Berkeley – Grimes Engineering Center

 An inclusive and dynamic campus hub

-The new Engineering Center needed to be an inclusive space that welcomes students, faculty, and staff from diverse cultural and academic backgrounds.
-A rigorous engagement process with students, faculty and staff brought to the fore three priorities that guided the design: visibility, belonging, and choice.
-The redesign expands, and aggregates the college’s student support programs and innovation programs within the facility.
+The new Grimes Engineering Center needed to be an inclusive space that welcomes students, faculty, and staff from diverse cultural and academic backgrounds.
+A rigorous engagement process with the college community brought to the fore three priorities that guided the design: visibility, belonging, and choice.
+The redesign expands, and aggregates the college’s student support programs and innovation services within the facility.

-Berkeley Engineering students will go on to design and build the future; we want the place where they learn, collaborate and innovate together to support and inspire them to make our world more equitable, healthy and sustainable for all.
+Grimes Engineering Center students will go on to design and build the future; we want the place where they learn, collaborate and innovate together to support and inspire them to make our world more equitable, healthy and sustainable for all.

 More Projects